einride/can-go/README.md

 ### Generating Go code from a DBC file

-It is possible to generate Go code from a `.dbc` file
+It is possible to generate Go code from a `.dbc` file.

 ```
 $ go run go.einride.tech/can/cmd/cantool generate <dbc file root folder> <output folder>
 ```

-In order to generate Go code that makes sense, we currently perform some validations when parsing the dbc file so there may need to be some changes on the dbc file to make it work
+In order to generate Go code that makes sense, we currently perform some validations when parsing the DBC file so there may need to be some changes on the DBC file to make it work

-After generating go code we can easy marshal a message to a frame
+After generating Go code we can marshal a message to a frame:

 ```go
 // import etruckcan "github.com/myproject/myrepo/gen"